Aklilu-Mandefro/vehicle-detection-system-in-python/README.md

  to 448x448, so the car in distance will be tiny and probably quite distorted in the downscaled image (448x448).
 In order to correctly identify the car in distance, we might need to either crop the image instead of directly downscaling it, or retrain the network.

+ ## ✍️ Please give this repo a ⭐ if you found it helpful.